OSRSMisfits/Bingo/README.md

 Template Spreadsheet: https://docs.google.com/spreadsheets/d/1uriSEUi_keLzkIRA1pb6l5aycS_HpdIhrJOc3T-z114/edit?gid=2016494020#gid=2016494020

+This was thrown together over the course of a few days as a fun little project.
+Don't expect good code quality, I wrote it to work, not be pretty or maintainable

 ## Usage
 This app is designed to be deployed without cost, thus it does not technically have a back-end.
 The idea is to deploy the static front-end through GitHub Pages, and use Google Sheets as a "database"